6omedia/cms/readme.txt

 	Initial Setup
 ******************************/

+1)

 	Upload json files in the init data to json folder

 	then there will be one admin user.

 	Email: admin@admin
 	password: 123

 	Add User
 	mongoimport --db zmot --collection users --file c:/dev/node/zmot/users.json Once logged in for the first time
-Change the password of admin@admin also in app.js change the database name
+	Change the password of admin@admin
+	also in app.js change the database name

+2)

+	Set correct database in app.js

+3)

+	Set whether or not file uploads use aws in public/js/admin.js const useAws = true;
+	set aws settings in routes/api.js

 things to improve...